jonocarroll/DFplyr/README.md

 Most of the `dplyr` verbs for `DataFrame`s are implmented by first converting to `tibble`, performing the verb operation, then converting back to `DataFrame`.
-Care has been taken to retain groups and row names through these operations, but this may introduce some complications.
+Care has been taken to retain groups and row names and preserve S4 columns through these operations, but this is fragile and may introduce some complications.
 If you spot any, please [file an issue](https://github.com/jonocarroll/DFplyr/issues/new).